Conditional average treatment effect estimation with marginally constrained models: Appendix

-We now prove that the assumption expressed in Equation \ref{eq:offset} is not sufficient for identifying the interventional distribution $p(y=1|\text{do}({t_x}={t_x}'),\bm{x}=\bm{x'})$ from observational data using a simple example where all variables are binary and $\beta_0(\bm{x'})=\beta_0^*$ for all values of $\bm{x}$ meaning that the untreated risk does not vary with $\bm{x}$.
-In this setting, estimating an offset model amounts to estimating the log odds of the untreated risk $\beta_0$.
-We first derive an expression for the expected log likelihood as a function of $\beta_0$ $L(\beta_0)=E_{p_{\text{obs}}(y,{t_x},u)}[l(y,\hat{\pi}({t_x},u,\beta_0)]$ under the observational distribution in this example Then we show that the ground truth solution $\beta_0^*$ is not a stationary point, proving our claim.
+We now prove that optimization over the offset model family in Equation \ref{eq:offset_family} and a known conditional odds-ratio $\beta_t$ leads to an asymptotically biased estimator of $\Pr(Y_t|x)$ in the presence of unobserved confounding in a simple example introduced in the main text (\ref{sec:example1}).
+In this example, $\Pr(Y_t|x) = \Pr(Y_t)$, or equivalently, there is no covariate $X$.
+This also implies that here CATE=ATE, so we will use ATE instead.
+Given the offset model family from Equation \ref{eq:offset_family}, a natural parameterization of $g(t,x)=g(t)$ in the context of this example is $g(t;b_0) = \sigma (b_0 + \beta_t t), b_0 \in \mathbb{R}$.
+Again, we are assuming that $\beta_t$ is given a-priori and is not estimated.
+We first derive an expression for the expected log-likelihood as a function of $b_0$ under the observational distribution in this example.
+Then we show that the ground truth solution $\beta_0$ is not a stationary point, proving our claim.
 Writing

 Then the data generating mechanism is: